powered22/Simple-Experiment/README.md

 ## Features
 - **Question Answering Task**: Implements distillation from BERT to a biLSTM-based student model.
-- **Machine Translation Task**: Distills knowledge from BERT to an RNN encoder-decoder architecture.
-- Supports hyperparameter tuning, including temperature and decoding methods.
+- Supports hyperparameter tuning, including temperature in distillation process

 ---
 ##Information of the file